 Ammonia should not be used on varnished surfaces, mirrors, marble, leather or soft plastics.
 It will also darken anything made of aluminum.

 Warning: Never mix ammonia with any product containing chlorine – ammonium chloride releases a gas that can be deadly in sufficient concentrations.
 Since it’s a poison, store it away from the reach of young children.
 Ammonia is a strong irritant that can cause serious injury to the eyes and respiratory system.
 While working with ammonia, always wear a mask as well as skin and eye protection, and ensure adequate ventilation.
-A large portable fan directed at the work site will provide plenty of fresh air.
+A large portable fan directed at the work site may help provide fresh air.

 References listed above credit sources The Housekeeping Channel consulted for background or additional information.

-All HC-PediaTM content is © 2005-2008 The Housekeeping Channel.
+All HC-PediaTM content is © 2005-2024 The Housekeeping Channel.

-You may freely use, excerpt or cite this material provided the Housekeeping Channel receives credit and the Web address www.HousekeepingChannel.com is plainly listed with all uses, excerpts or citations.
+Except for third-party copyrighted material, you may freely use, excerpt or cite this material provided The Housekeeping Channel receives credit and the Web address www.housekeepingchannel.com is plainly listed with all uses, excerpts or citations.